paltalabs/instance-persistent-dos-soroban/README.md

 We can again manage 1636 pushes of a 32 bytes address.

+**Costs simulations for instance-vector-heavy:** From [cost-instance-vector-heavy.md](cost-instance-vector-heavy.md) we can see that both the cost of writing and reading the contract.
+**Most important:** Every push to any of the vectors increases the value of reading a "non related function" (get_lorem_ipsum) in 48 stroops! (why now is 48 and no 46 as the example before??? don't know....)
+Of course, reading the lorem_impum now is much more expensive that in the case of a small lorem impusm

 # Situation 3: Persistent, vector, heavy

 In this case, these two vectors will use a persistent storage.
 So we expect that each of this vector will have the capacity to store up to 64kb of information.
 We expect the contract to fail when a vector reaches 1636 pushes.
 We continue using a heavy contract.